elated-egrets/bangazon-internal-site/README.md

 employee_edit_view.py
 ```

 ## Resources

 The following resources are available through the application

+### Navbar
+A navbar that links to the resources below.
+More links can be added by adding buttons that follow the same formula and path of the newly linked item.

 ### Employee
 Employees hold information about the employees.